xatlasm/hterm-fonts/README.md

 ## Installation

 1. Open the Linux Terminal on ChromeOS
-2. Open the dev console for the terminal window.
+2. Open the Dev Console for the terminal window.
 A trick that works for me:
     - Right-click the top bar of the window
     - Click Reload
     - Press Enter and immediately press `Search` (aka `CapsLock`) + `+` to bring up the Dev Console.
 You might have to try a couple times if you don't get the timing right.